uclusionopensource/react-formdata-wizard/README.md

 onStartOver | function called with zero arguments that is called when the form is started over _without_ completing | N onFinish | function called with either the form data or a specific return value that is called when the form finishes normally | N resetSetter | function that will be called with a variable containing a function that can reset the wizard.
-This allows higher level components to cause a reset for their own reasons. | N
+This allows higher level components to cause a reset for their own reasons. | N defaultFormData | default form data to apply on creation if nothing is stored locally. | N

 ## Props provided to All Children